iananderson221/Demultiplex/Assignment-the-first/Answers.md

             Write the Read 1 and Read 2 records to a general “unknown” file

-    Repeat steps 4–9 until the end of all four input files is reached
+    Repeat until the end of all four input files is reached

     After all records have been processed, generate a summary report: